tonight-halfmoon/slv-n-erlang/concurrent/otp/special.processes/readme.md

 # Experience

-I learned how to define a OTP Supervision Tree. `resa_sup` supervises two children: the application `resa_server` and another supervisor called `sm_sup`.
-Service Manager supervisor `sm_sup` is responsible of service providers like process `sp`.
-Once the Erlang kernel `application ` loads and starts up RSSP application the supervision tree is built and all the necessary processes that make RSSP fully functioning in runtime will be ready.
+I learned how to define a OTP Supervision Tree.
+Module `resa_sup` supervises two children: application module `resa_server` and another supervisor module `sm_sup`.
+Service Manager supervisor defined in module `sm_sup` is responsible of service providers like process of module `sp`.
+Once Erlang kernel `application ` loads and starts up RSSP application the supervision tree is built and all the necessary processes that make RSSP fully functioning in runtime will be ready.
 I see how `application` cleans everything when `stop` and `unload` are invoked on RSSP.
 I learned how to use Erlang STDLIB `proc_lib` to handle debugging and statistics about RSSP.
+The most significant part is that how RSSP processes defined as OTP Special Processes fit into the Supervision Tree.

 # Future Work